HiroNewf/Bash-OSINT-Automation-Tool/README.md

 * Runs assetfinder and stores the output
 * Runs Amass and stores the output
 * Runs httprobe to see what domains are up and stores the output
-* And finnaly runs gowitness to take screenshots of all of the live sites and stores the output
+* And finally runs gowitness to take screenshots of all of the live sites and stores the output